 After heading into the woods for a short distance, the Blueberry Run Trail turns right and begins to parallel the carriage road on a level route.
 For the next half mile, the trail proceeds through dense mountain laurel thickets (in full bloom in late June).
 After crossing under a power line, the trail bears left and begins a gradual climb.

 During the next mile, the trail gains about 300 feet in elevation.
-It proceeds through mountain laurel, hemlock, blueberries and pitch pines, with a short stretch through a dark hemlock forest.
-Along the way, the trail traverses a number of rock slabs, with cairns indicating the route.
+It proceeds through rhododendron, mountain laurel, hemlock, blueberries and pitch pines, with a short stretch through a hemlock forest.
+Along the way, the trail traverses a number of open rock slabs, one with a limited view over the Catskill Mountains.
 Towards the end of this section, the Blueberry Run Trail emerges onto two expansive conglomerate rock slabs, both covered with stunted pitch pines and blueberries.
-The first of these rock slabs offers a north-facing view over the Catskill Mountains.

 After reaching an open rock ledge at the highest point on the trail, the Blueberry Run Trail descends slightly to end at the Castle Point Carriage Road.
 Turn left onto the carriage road, and almost immediately you’ll reach Castle Point, a steep promontory with panoramic views.
 Lake Awosting is below to the west, and Sam's Point may be seen to the southwest (to the left of the communications towers visible in the distance).
 Directly ahead (south) you can see Hamilton Point, another rock promontory, and the cliffs of Gertrude’s Nose may be seen across Palmaghatt Ravine to the east.
 This is a good place to take a break and enjoy the views.